brainscode/java-tutorial/pages/labs/lab1/lab1_hello_world.md

 ### Saving Java source file other than the class name

-if the class is not public. you can save file with other name but, have to compile it by file name and execute it by class name.
+- if the class is not public

+You can save file with other name but, have to compile it by file name and execute it by class name.

 Lets save the above Simple Java program file name as `Hard.java`.

 - Now Compile the Hard.java

 ![](./images/labs/lab1/othername.png)

+- if the class is public

 {% include code.html content="public class A {}" %}